MBrkA/dain-gmail-service/README.md

 - `list-drafts`: List all draft emails
 - `update-draft`: Update an existing draft

-### Message Management
+### Mail Management
-- `list-messages`: List messages in the mailbox
+- `list-mails`: List messages in the mailbox
-- `get-message`: Get details of a specific message
+- `get-mail`: Get details of a specific message
-- `modify-message`: Modify labels on a message
+- `modify-mail-labels`: Modify labels on a message
-- `send-message`: Send a new email message
+- `send-mail`: Send a new email message
-- `trash-message`: Move a message to trash
+- `trash-mail`: Move a message to trash
-- `untrash-message`: Remove a message from trash
+- `untrash-mail`: Remove a message from trash

 ### Label Management
 - `list-labels`: List all labels in the mailbox